N-HEDGER/NEURO_PYTHON/FMRIPREP_SINGULARITY_SLURM/readme.md

 ### 5. Modify and run some version of my script.

-In the same directory as this readme, you will find 2 scripts.
+In the same directory downstream of this readme, you will find 2 scripts.

-You will be able to pull versions of these scripts via:
+You will be able to download versions of these scripts via:

 ```bash
 wget https://raw.githubusercontent.com/N-HEDGER/NEURO_PYTHON/master/FMRIPREP_SINGULARITY_SLURM/scripts/make_fmriprep_jobscript.py